webbhm/OpenAg_MVP_UI/README.md

 ### The following entries need to be added to the crontab file.

-//This moves the latest picture, and builds the charts
+NOTE: The crontab editor is old and works different from most newer editors (it is command line oriented, and pre-dates graphical interfaces).
+To save the file you type Ctl-X, they type 'y' to confirm that you want to save the file.
+Read the key commands at the bottom of the editor.

-//It runs at 3 minutes after every hour.
+  - This moves the latest picture, and builds the charts; it runs at 3 minutes after every hour.
 The three minutes is to do the rendering after the picture has been taken

 ```3 * * * * /home/pi/MVP_UI/scripts/render.sh```